 First, it is important to understand the parts of your harmonica and learn which hole corresponds to which note key.

-When you start playing your harmonica from left to right, you would notice there is a skip in the notes so it will sound like 1, 3, 5, and 8 or C, E, G, C if your harmonica is in the key of C. The reason for this skip is that you have to direct the air to get the other notes through inhaling and exhaling, a technique known as blowing and drawing.
+When you start playing your harmonica from left to right, you would notice there is a skip in the notes so it will sound like 1, 3, 5, and 8 or C, E, G, C if your harmonica is in the Key of C Major.
+The reason for this skip is that you have to direct the air to get the other notes through inhaling and exhaling, a technique known as blowing and drawing.

 The top most part of the hole is for blowing, while the bottom half of the hole is for drawing.
 For example, if you blow on hole 9, you would produce a G note but when you draw the air back in, you would hear an F. It may be confusing at first, but harmonicas often have guides as to which notes are produced by blowing and drawing each hole, so double check your guide.